dieharders/ai-text-server/README.md

 This is a GUI tool that greatly simplifies the process.
 You can also save and load configs.
 It uses PyInstaller under the hood and requires it to be installed.
 Please note if using a conda or virtual environment, be sure to install both PyInstaller and auto-py-to-exe in your virtual environment and also run them from there, otherwise one or both will build from incorrect deps.

+**Note**, you will need to edit paths for the following in `auto-py-to-exe` to point to your base project directory:

+- Settings -> Output directory
+- Additional Files
+- Script Location

 To run:

 ```bash